Lighting Infrastructure Study – The Doll’s House, The Beatrix Potter Museum, Hill Top

 As part of a wider regeneration of the Doll’s House, which included cleaning and restoring both the house and all its contents, the design of the gallery space and the specific exhibiting of the Doll’s House was being rejuvenated.
 Luxam Lighting worked alongside the Curator at Hill Top, and Lighting Coordinator and National Conservator at the National Trust to achieve a dramatic and functional lighting solution for this renewed gallery space.

-Featured in local news
+Featured on more local news

 And on national television as part of the Hidden Treasures of the National Trust series, the episode featuring Hill Top and the Dolls’ House now has a confirmed broadcast date – Hill Top is in Episode 1 and will be on at 9pm Friday 16th May BBC2.
 The episode will also be available on iPlayer from the 16th, along with the rest of the series.
-The episode is also provisionally scheduled to be repeated at 7pm Saturday 17th May, though that is still TBC.

 Why consider modern lighting for existing Museum Showcases?